Kitware/ParaView/.gitlab/issue_templates/new-release.md

 ```

   Check that
-  - Getting started guide opens
+  - Check that Help -> Getting Started with ParaView menu opens PDF document
-  - Help lists Readers, Writers, Filters, and Sources properly
+  - Check that Help -> Reader, Filter, and Writer lists filter information properly
-  - Examples load and match thumbnails in dialog
+  - Check that each visualization in Help -> Example Visualizations load and match thumbnails in dialog
-  - Python.
-Open the Python shell and run
-  - Plugins are present and load properly
+  - Check that plugins are present and load properly.
+Select Tools -> Manage Plugins menu item and load each plugin in the list.
   - OSPRay raycasting and pathtracing runs ("Enable Ray Tracing" property in View panel)
   - OptiX pathtracing runs (not macOS)
   - IndeX runs (load pvNVIDIAIndeX plugin, add a Wavelet dataset, change representaiton to NVIDIA IndeX)